verhagen/puppet-beginner-guide/README.md

 ## Launch Puppet through Vagrant

+### Choose the Ubuntu Release

+- Open the file `Vagrantfile` for editing.
+- Remove the hash `#` for the Ubuntu release that should be used

+**TIP:** Ubuntu Xenial only support Puppet 4.
+The Precise and Trusty support Puppet 3 and Puppet 4.

+	#VM_BOX = "ubuntu/precise64"
+	#VM_BOX = "ubuntu/trusty64"
+	#VM_BOX = "ubuntu/xenial64"

 ### Choose Puppet v3 or v4

 In the files `agent.sh` and `master.sh` is defined which Puppet version is used.

 **Puppet Agent** Remove the hashes, for the version to install

+- Open the file `agent.sh` for editing.
+- Remove the hashes of the lines, under the Puppet release that should be used.

 	# Puppet 4
 	#wget https://apt.puppetlabs.com/puppetlabs-release-pc1-trusty.deb